rhyden-kx/DSA4264/Technical Report.md

 Lastly, [research](https://www.reddit.com/r/help/comments/91ni5k/comment/e2zdg08/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) has shown that [removed] was due to moderator activity either by the mods or the auto-moderation rules of the subreddit.
 Hypothesis 5: There is not enough moderation on days with higher toxicity. ✅True

-Fig 14.
-In general, toxicity has increased, while moderation activity has varied, but has largely remained the same over time (Fig 14.).
+In general, toxicity has increased, while moderation activity has varied, but has largely remained the same over time ([Fig. 14](https://github.com/rhyden-kx/DSA4264/blob/main/images/ave_toxic_and_manual_removed_across_time.png)).
 There are 3 peaks in average toxic score: one in July 2020, May 2022, and May 2023 onwards, especially after August 2023.
 All 3 periods show an increase in toxicity in comments, but a dip or constant number of removed comments, during those periods.

 Thus, we conclude that an increase in toxicity in general has not been met with an increase in moderation.